Search this siteAll Rights Reserved

 Copyright of pictures acknowledged where possible

-Martin Foreman is a bookseller, writer, theatre director and occasional actor, working in London and Edinburgh.
+Bookseller, writer, theatre director and occasional actor, working in London and Edinburgh.

-His bookselling business - Arbery Books- specialises in old and rare gay, lesbian and transgender books and ephemera,
+My bookselling business - Arbery Books- specialises in old and rare gay, lesbian and transgender books and ephemera,

 antiquarian (pre-1900) curiosities and erotica, and old and rare science-fiction and fantasy.

 As a writer, I have published two novels and two collections of short stories.
 One of my novels -

 The Butterfly's Wing - was published in the UK, US and Taiwan.

 I began writing for the stage in 2012.
 My most recent production

 based on the classic novel and film Death in Venice, which I also directed.
 In March 2014 I am directing Angel and Now We Are Pope, a double bill of one-man plays at the London Theatre, featuring Christopher Annus and Christopher Peacock (click link above for details).
 These will be included in Desire and Pursuit -